TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Guesser Spawn Chance | -
 | Chance That The Guesser Is An Impostor | -
-| Guesser Number Of Shots Per Game| -
+| Guesser Number Of Shots Per Game | -
-| Guesser Can Shoot Multiple Times Per Meeting| -
+| Guesser Can Shoot Multiple Times Per Meeting |  -
-| Guesses Visible In Ghost Chat| -
+| Guesses Visible In Ghost Chat | -
-| Guesses Ignore The Medic Shield| -
+| Guesses Ignore The Medic Shield | -
-| Evil Guesser Can Guess The Spy| -
+| Evil Guesser Can Guess The Spy | -
-| Both Guesser Spawn Rate| -
+| Both Guesser Spawn Rate | -
+| Guesser Can't Guess Snitch When Tasks Completed | -

 -----------------------